 The automatic weapon debate is a passionate one for both sides.
 It has been inflamed furiously recently by the tragic accidental shooting of a firing range employee by a 9 year old who had been given an Uzi to shoot, as well as a nationwide advertising campaign by a mom’s group:

 The images are powerful and I think do an effective job of giving us all pause.
 No matter what your position on gun “rights” and freedom in this country I do think we can all agree that automatic weapons are lethal.
 More about them later.

-The third in my triumvirate of linked subjects was the exciting news that a national drugstore chain has rebranded itself (something I know a little about) and realized that the sale of cigarettes is counter to its mission to help people care for their health.
+The third in my triumvirate of linked subjects was the exciting news that a national drugstore chain has rebranded itself and realized that the sale of cigarettes is counter to its mission to help people care for their health.
 Bravo, CVS.

 So what do these national conversations all have in common?